LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

  * Lazy by assumption: to allow implementations to remove shared state and synchronization.
  * Inline allocated where possible: `connect`/`start` APIs so that all asynchronous work can be inlined into the caller's state if that makes sense, rather than assuming heap allocations.
  * Sequenced: `set_value` calls represent sequencing between asynchronous operations.
- * Optimisable: `set_value` calls are not necessary if two chained operations can customise on each others; types.
+ * Optimisable: `set_value` calls are not necessary if two chained operations can customise on each other's types.
  * Composable: rather than building out variants of an algorithm (`post`/`defer`, allocator parameter, different function signatures, per-algorithm shared state, timeouts) composition allows us to build more sophisticated algorthms from simple ones.
 With inline allocation and laziness we can do this at no cost.
  * Interoperatable: by defining first the hooks between a `sender` and a `receiver` we define interfaces between different implementors' libraries in the same way that a `range` defines a simple shared concept, irrespective of how an algorithm is implemented.
 This includes generic support for error handling, value propagation and cancellation.
  * Cancellable: supporting cancellation in both bulk and non-bulk algorithms is important to a lot of use cases.
 In [@P0443] the downstream part of cancellation is explicit in the inclusion of `set_done`.
 The upstream is a query on the receiver.